 With this trial version of iBackup Extractor, you can even extract 20 items from your iPhone, iPod Touch or iPad backup completely free of charge.

-Browsing and Viewing Your Images
+Browsing and Viewing Your Images and Videos

 Many people ask how to view backed up photos in iTunes.
 To view your images, firstly select the backup you wish to extract images from in iBackup Extractor.
-Once the backup has loaded, click on the "Images" button in the category list.
+Once the backup has loaded, click on the "Photos" button in the category list.

 iBackup Extractor displays thumbnails of all the images stored in your backup.